Lothiraldan/saltpad/README.rst

 Installation
 ============

-You have several solutions to install saltpad but before installing saltpad, you need to install and configure salt-api.
+You have several solutions to install saltpad, but before installing saltpad, you need to install and configure salt-api.

 Install salt-api
 ----------------

-The Web GUI uses the HTTP Api of SaltStack to interract with the Salt-Master.
+The Web GUI uses the HTTP Api of SaltStack to interact with the Salt-Master.
 You should first install the Salt-Api on your Salt-Master.
 You can find the documentation in the `SaltStack documentation`_.

 The Salt-Api project has been merged into SaltStack in release 2014.7.0, so you can use the salt-api with SaltStack 2014.7.0 release or install salt-api with previous releases, you can install it using pip: